myback/docker_pull/README.md

-Starting from version 25, docker saves images in oci format
+# Starting from version 25, docker saves images in oci format.
+In this case it is preferable to use [Skopeo](https://github.com/containers/skopeo)

 # docker_pull
 The script makes it possible to download a docker-image without docker